Xorlev/slogd/README.md

 clients.

-I built slogd as a way to have Kafka-like semantics for a crawl/transform/notify infrastructure previously running on top of hacked-together IPC via Redis.
-A Ruby daemon processed tasks received via Redis, published from inside of Python in a gloriously hacky manner.
+I built slogd as a way to have Kafka-like semantics for a crawl/transform/notify infrastructure previously running on top of Redis.

-Additionally, slogd powers a custom analytics stack.

 ## Why should I use slogd?